-While the use of a nourishing eye cream, like the Renée Rouleau Total Eye Repair Creme, is important to keep the area firm and moisturized, eye cream alone isn’t enough.
-If you’re serious about eye-area lines and wrinkles, you need to remove dryness and crepeyness with an exfoliant.
-For that, I recommend using the Renée Rouleau Overnight Eye Serum.
-It’s safe to use on delicate skin around the eye area, and it can soften the look of lines and wrinkles.
+While the use of nourishing eye cream, like the Total Eye Repair Creme, is important to keep the area firm and moisturized, eye cream alone isn’t enough.
+If you’re serious about preventing eye-area lines and wrinkles, you need to remove dryness and crepey-ness with an exfoliant.
+For that, I recommend using the Overnight Eye Serum.
+It’s safe to use on the delicate skin around the eye area, and it can soften the look of lines and wrinkles.

 Step 7: Spot Treatment (Optional)

-The Renée Rouleau Night Time Spot Lotion is a powerful spot treatment.
-It goes to work while you sleep, quickly improving the look of blemishes with an effective blend of camphor, sulfur, and zinc oxide.
+The Night Time Spot Lotion is a powerful spot treatment.
+It goes to work while you sleep, quickly improving the look of blemishes with a potent blend of camphor, sulfur, and zinc oxide.

 Step 8: Face Oil (Optional)

-For people with dry skin types, or for those who live in low-humidity climates, face oil is a great way to prevent moisture evaporation.
+Face oil is a great way to prevent moisture evaporation for people with dry skin types or those who live in low-humidity climates.
 If it’s applied on top of a moisturizer, it acts as a protective seal to keep moisture locked in the skin.